 Secure Bicycle Storage.
 As stated above, no bicycle may be stored inside College buildings.
 Those with valuable cycles may wish to use one of the secure cycle stores.
 These are twenty individual units that may be rented for a small annual charge.
 Adjacent to the 13 storage units in the garden of 62 High Street is a small shed for working on bicycles.
 No cycle may be left in this shed unattended.
-There are two secure units at the back of the Waynflete Building and a further five at Holywell Ford.
+There are a further five secure units at Holywell Ford.
 Applications for a secure storage unit should be made to the Lodge Manager, and they are allocated on a first-come, first-served basis.

-42. SMOKING
+42. SMOKING AND VAPING

-Smoking is not allowed anywhere inside the College buildings.
+Smoking and vaping are not allowed anywhere inside the College buildings.
 This includes the Cloisters, Colonnade, and archways between quads.
 The Health Act 2006 makes it illegal to smoke in the indoor public areas and partially enclosed spaces; it is College policy that smoking is not permitted in residential accommodation.

-Smoking is not allowed in the College grounds, with the exception of designated areas.
+Smoking and vaping are not allowed in the College grounds, with the exception of designated areas.
 These are marked by the presence of a cigarette butt bin.
 There are five on the main site, one at the rear of 1-7 Longwall Street, one at Holywell Ford, and one at the Waynflete Building.
-Smoking must be no more than 3 metres from these bins.
+Smoking and vaping must be no more than 3 metres from these bins.